Viratamey/Java/src/jvm/jvm.md

 **Initialization:** In this phase, all static variables are assigned with their values defined in the code and static block(if any).
 This is executed from top to bottom in a class and from parent to child in the class hierarchy.\
 In general, there are three class loaders :

--   *Bootstrap class loader*: Every JVM implementation must have a bootstrap class loader, capable of loading trusted classes.
-It loads core java API classes present in the "*JAVA_HOME/jre/lib"* directory.
+-   ***Bootstrap class loader***: Every JVM implementation must have a bootstrap class loader, capable of loading trusted classes.
+It loads core java API classes present in the **"*JAVA_HOME/jre/lib"*** directory.
 This path is popularly known as the bootstrap path.
 It is implemented in native languages like C, C++.
--   *Extension class loader*: It is a child of the bootstrap class loader.
-It loads the classes present in the extensions directories "*JAVA_HOME/jre/lib/ext"*(Extension path) or any other directory specified by the java.ext.dirs system property.
+-   ***Extension class loader***: It is a child of the bootstrap class loader.
+It loads the classes present in the extensions directories **"*JAVA_HOME/jre/lib/ext"*(Extension path)** or any other directory specified by the java.ext.dirs system property.
 It is implemented in java by the *sun.misc.Launcher$ExtClassLoader* class.
--   *System/Application class loader*: It is a child of the extension class loader.
-It is responsible to load classes from the application classpath.
-It internally uses Environment Variable which mapped to java.class.path.
+-   ***System/Application class loader***: It is a child of the extension class loader.
+It is responsible to load classes from the **application classpath**.
+It internally uses **Environment Variable** which mapped to **java.class.path**.
 It is also implemented in Java by the *sun.misc.Launcher$AppClassLoader* class.

 **Note: **JVM follows the Delegation-Hierarchy principle to load classes.
 System class loader delegate load request to extension class loader and extension class loader delegate request to the bootstrap class loader.
 If a class found in the boot-strap path, the class is loaded otherwise request again transfers to the extension class loader and then to the system class loader.
 At last, if the system class loader fails to load class, then we get run-time exception *java.lang.ClassNotFoundException*.